hapax/hapax.github.io/assets/visual-qft.md

 multiplication by $z$ scales the whole figure by $\lambda$ and rotates it an angle $\theta$ counterclockwise, both with respect to the origin.

-##### 2.2.
-Going loopy <a id="sec-2-2" name="sec-2-2"></a>
+Before we move on, there is a loose end here---or rather, two loose ends!

-There a couple of loose ends here---quite literally!
+The first and last point on the chain are unattached, but if we connect them, the chain becomes a closed loop.
-The first and last point on the chain are unattached, but if we connect them, we turn the chain into a closed loop.
+There is no law against this, but it does make the correspondence between points and arguments ambiguous unless we specify a direction to go around the loop.
-There is no law against this, but it does make the correspondence between points and arguments ambiguous, unless we specify a direction to go around the loop.
+We can do this by making edges directed.
-We can do this by making edges directed:
+So rather than a chain with one marked end, vectors are now marked, directed polygons.

 <figure>
     <div style="text-align:center"><img src